 When you watch the news and your toddler is around, bad news can fuel their fear.
 Bad things happening on TV can happen to them.
 Moreover toddler can imagine only about things you have exposed him.
 Their imagination runs wild around things they know of.
 But it is a good idea to keep them away from News as the bad news or any hurtful event can impact their minds.
 Watch what can have an impression on their mind.
 Avoid movies with bullying or any fights or any kind of fear inducing events in it.

-Other day, we were watching “The Lion King” movie with our son, hoping he might like it.
+Another day, we were watching “The Lion King” movie with our son, hoping he might like it.
 He did not like the lions hurting.
 He did not enjoy the movie and he cried for a long time.
 Young toddler minds are very impressionable.
 Please monitor what you show your child and for how long you expose your child to the screen time.
 Other important things parents need to know are the effects of children watching too much tv.

 Read an article about “How to make sure your child benefits from TV Viewing”.